ljj7975/composable-model-exp/README.md

 I also explore the feasibility of Composing algorithm on MNIST, Keyword Spotting and CIFAR-100.

-- loss functions plays a key role in Composing algorithm and sigmoid with BCE loss minimizes accuracy degradation.
+- Loss function plays a key role in Composing algorithm and sigmoid with BCE loss minimizes accuracy degradation between multi-class model and composed model.

 - Decrease in accuracy is inevitable as number of classes increases.

-Details about the experiments can be found [here](https://github.com/ljj7975/composable-model-exp/blob/master/report/project.pdf)
+Details about the experiments are summarized in [this report](https://github.com/ljj7975/composable-model-exp/blob/master/report/project.pdf)

 ### training base model and fine-tune for each class
 ```